Titiek Puspa: Acting and theatre

 In the mid-1960s, Puspa entered cinema, acting in multiple films into the 1980s.
 Her first film was Minah Gadis Dusun (1965) which earned her a position as a potential actress in Indonesia.
 In this film, she portrayed a main character which reflects the life of village society with all its dynamics and challenges.
 Through this character, Puspa not only shows her acting skills but also conveys a social message that is relevant to real life.
 Her next film was Dibalik Tjahaja Gemerlapan (1966) which was directed by Misbach Yusa Biran in which she act in the art troupe.
 This film highlights the dynamics of the artists' lives behind the scenes and the character played by Puspa provides an in-depth perspective on the struggles, intrigues, and awakenings of artists in the face of the twists and turns of life.
 Dibalik Tjahaja Gemerlapan (1966) is not only interesting in terms of story, but also touches on the aspirations of artists who are struggling to realize their dreams.
 Puspa's third film, Bawang Putih (1974) was one of her legendary film.
 In this film, she plays Mak Bakung, a stepmother who is full of hatred and prejudice.
 The story is taken from a famous folk tale, and although it focuses on the antagonist character, Puspa's performance is able to touch the hearts of the audience with strong emotions.
 This film is an epic in the musical drama genre, with Puspa successfully bringing the character to life, while providing a rich nuance to the audience.
-She then starred in Tiga Cewek Bandung (1975) as a one of three young women who looking for a job along with Enny Haryono and Deasy Arisandi.
+She then starred in Tiga Cewek Bandung (1975) as one of three young women who looking for a job along with Enny Haryono and Deasy Arisandi.
 Puspa shows natural comedic talent and the characters she plays give a positive impression and laughter to the audience, showing that women empowerment can be conveyed through comedy.
 She later starred in her last film Apanya Dong (1983) as a woman involved in a complicated relationship with a Chinese man and is one of Puspa's three examples of exploring the theme of urban social life.
 This work depicts various colorful subplots, with fresh humor about social life, a production that is very worthy of admiration.
 Puspa's acting conveys complex emotional depths, and her ability to capture the nuances of comedy.

 In the 1970s, she composed multiple operettas, including Bawang merah bawang putih (1972), Ketupat Lebaran (1974), and Kartini manusiawi Kartini (1978).
 In 1972, she founded the group Papiko, an arts organization which performed some of her operettas and appeared on televised variety shows on TVRI, particularly around Eid al-Fitr.
 Papiko's final televised program aired in 1985.